arnold518/ps-notes/docs/algorithms/Graphs/Flows/Min Cost Max Flow/algorithm.md

     $f$가 Minimum Cost Maximum Flow이다.

     ``` linenums="1"
-    Let (G, c, s, t) be a flow network
+    Let (G, c, a, s, t) be a flow network
     Initialize f <- 0
     While t is not reachable from s in G_f :
         Find the shortest path P of costs from s to t in G_f